 Miguel de Icaza has a good post on Open Source Contribution Etiquette that is worth reading, as the guidance he gives applies well to NuGet.

 The first order of business is to get yourself familiar with the product (and depending on the type of contribution you wish to make, the code).

-- Subscribe to the NuGet discussion list by making sure you have a CodePlex.com account and turning on notifications for the Discussions tab.
+- Subscribe to the NuGet and NuGet Gallery Issue Tracker by making sure you have a GitHub.com account and turning on notifications by clicking the Watch button.

 - Download the latest release and try the product out.

 - Read up on the docs at docs.nuget.org.